 an increased operational range, an improved PE in a new enclosure, a

-battery-aided variant, and improved sensitivity of the receiver [A-C].
+battery-aided variant, and improved sensitivity of the receiver [A].

-The findings in these reports were largely influenced by experiences
+The reported findings were largely influenced by experiences

 gained when bugging the Russian Embassy in the Hague (Netherlands)

-between December 1958 and June 1959, in a joint operation of the
+from December 1958 to June 1959, in a joint operation of the

 and the Dutch BVD.

-An EC III prototype PE was used in this case [E].
+A prototype of the EC III was used in this operation [E].